 Can You Walk Away From an LLC?

-You can't simply walk away from an LLC because member withdrawal has to follow certain procedures.
+You can't simply walk away from an LLC since there are legal procedures to follow.

 You can either dissolve or withdraw, but it is best to seek legal advice beforehand for assistance with this process.
 Every state has different requirements when dissolving or leaving an LLC.